dfuentes94/sme-bi-course-application-2024-01-pbi/vm-exercises.md

 #### Steps to be executed by the student (max 6)

-*Each bulleted instruction is a complete sentence that describes a specific task.*

 - Open the "SupermarketSales" Dashboard in Power BI Service
 - Open the "Overview" page in view "Fit to page"
 - Using "Filters on all pages" available, filter the "Customer type" to show only "Member" data